ModuleLoader/es-module-loader/README.md

 ### RegisterLoader Hooks

-Implementing a loader on top of the `RegisterLoader` base class involves extending that class and providing `normalize` and `instantiate` prototype hook methods.
+Implementing a loader on top of the `RegisterLoader` base class involves extending that class and providing `resolve` and `instantiate` prototype hook methods.

 The instantiate hook convention here is defined by the register loader: